AtharvaG07/QR-Code-Generator/README.md

 The application provides a text input field where users can enter the data they want to encode into the QR code.

 ### QR Code Preview:
-As users input text, a live preview of the generated QR code is displayed in real-time, allowing them to see how the QR code will look before downloading or using it.
+As users input text, a live preview of the generated QR code is displayed in real time, allowing them to see how the QR code will look before downloading or using it.

 ## Usage: